Dev.Opera - Follow the standards, break the rulesDev.Opera - Follow the standards, break the rules

 When you position a background image, background-origin allows you to specify your starting point.
 The default padding-box positions the background image relative to the outer edge of the padding (inner edge of the border), whereas border-box positions the background image relative to the outer edge of the border.
 There is also the value content-box which, not surprisingly, positions the background image relative to the outer edge of the content (inner edge of the padding).

-For example, a background image positioned 10px from the left and top will show in the following positions using the different values for background-origin:
+For example, a background image positioned 10 pixels from the left and top will show in the following positions using the different values for background-origin:

 If your browser does not support this feature yet, you can take a look at the background-clip and background-origin screenshots.